 Keep the subject line short, clear and be wary of using words that trigger spam filters.
 Personalize or customize the subject line.
 Use a recognizable’ from’ name that ensures credibility.

 - Creative design

-Creative design must transform strategy into a series of templates where the combination of layout, images and colour is functional, device friendly and easy to navigate, plus looks good and works online.
-The creative elements of the campaign must not only work for the target audience, but should also represent the relevant brand effectively.
+The creative design must transform strategy into a series of templates where the combination of layout, images and colour is functional, device friendly and easy to navigate, plus looks good and works online.
+The creative elements of the campaign must not only work for the target audience but should also represent the relevant brand effectively.